-- employees to provide equal pay for equal work ( including basic pay, non-discretionary bonuses, and other contractual benefits)
+- a commitment to provide equal pay for equal work ( including basic pay, non-discretionary bonuses, and other contractual benefits)

-- discuss and agree the equal pay policy with trade unions
+- discussing and agreeing their equal pay policy with trade unions

-- set up an equal pay group which will assess findings of the equal pay review and take action where necessary
+- setting up an equal pay group which will assess findings of the equal pay review and take action where necessary

-- communicate the results of your equal pay audit to staff and further afield.
+- plans for communicating the results of your equal pay audit to staff and further afield.

-- provide training and guidance for those involved in determining pay
+- providing training and guidance for those involved in determining pay

 Set out how you will respond to any concerns and complaints about possible breaches of the equal pay policy, along with details of any grievance procedures that employees should follow.